 Cheryl judging a NAPD trial in California

-“Cher Car’s Back in Black” aka “Scorpio” is a HUGE solid black son of Zodiac.
+“Cher Car’s Back in Black” aka “Scorpio” was a HUGE solid black son of Zodiac.
 Originally my dog, my friend Paul Hebeler took him over because “Scorpio” was just too big for me to handle correctly, especially coming off the back surgery.
 He figured prominently in our kennel during the 2000's.
 He was a solidly built, oversized male, steady in temperament, with a well known deep, strong bite.
 He was titled in several protection venues, as well as earning his Companion Dog title through the UKC.

 PD1 P1 UCD Cher Car’s Back in Black, PrPD, CGC (Scorpio)